michael-betz/linux-on-litex-vexriscv/README.md

 ## SD card
   * Connect a Digilent Pmod MicroSD to `J14`
-  * Format a SD card with 3 partitions as such:
+  * Format a SD card with 2 partitions as such:
-    * FAT16, 200 MB, for kernel and bootloader, label: BOOT
-    * EXT4, 5 GB, for linux system files, label: ROOTFS
-    * EXT4, remaining size, for home directory / persistent storage of files
+    * FAT32, 200 MB, for kernel, bootloader and rootfs.
+The litex bios will copy the content of these files to RAM and then boot linux.
+In linux this partition is normally not used but mounted under /boot for convenience
+    * EXT4, 1 GB or more, used as persistent storage, will be mounted as /root, which is the home directory of the root user

 Copy these files from the `linux-on-litex-vexriscv/images` directory to the BOOT partition